russellballestrini/russell.ballestrini.net/README.rst

 I use `Jenkins to build this site and Salt Stack to release it <http://russell.ballestrini.net/securely-publish-jenkins-build-artifacts-on-salt-master/>`_

-Any web server may be used to an HTML site.
+Any web server may be used to host an HTML site.
 I choose nginx in production because it is known to be very fast at serving static files.